SimpleMobileTools/Simple-Commons/README.md

 # Simple-Commons
-Some helper functions, dialogs etc used by all simple apps
+Some helper functions, dialogs etc used by multiple simple apps.

 License
 -------